 The institution adopts and implements the SAU Measurement and Evaluation Directive.
 Information on which measurement and evaluation tools will be used on a course basis is included in the course information packages and these are published in the Education Information System.
-For the existing courses in the institution, measurement and evaluation activities based on knowledge, skills and competencies are applied through semester/year measurement activities, intermediate exam, quiz, homework, oral exam, performance task (application, workshop, seminar) and project activities.
-The instructors of the institution measure the acquisition of course outcomes for each course in two stages.
-For each course, it is mandatory to carry out one measurement activity in the semester measurement.
-In distance education, two measurement and evaluation activities are carried out for each course, including the end-of-year exam.
-For example, in the Quranic Recitation I Course the verbal measurement method is used to measure the knowledge, skills and competence of the student, and in the Vocational Knowledge and Application Course, the measurement method with performance task is prominent.
+For the existing courses in the institution, measurement and evaluation activities based on knowledge, skills and competencies are applied through semester/year measurement activities, mid-term exam, quiz, homework, oral exam, performance task (application, workshop, seminar) and project activities.
+The instructors of the institution measure the acquisition of course outcomes for each course in five stages.
+For each course, it is mandatory to carry out at least four measurement activities in the semester measurement.

-The contribution rates (weights) of the results of the semester/year-in-year and end-of-year
+In distance education, at least five measurement and evaluation activities are carried out for each course, including the end-of-year exam, and one of the year-in-year measurement activities is obligatory to be a midterm exam.
+For example, in the Quranic Recitation Course the verbal measurement method is used to measure the knowledge, skills and competence of the student, and in the Vocational Knowledge and Application Course, the measurement method with performance task is prominent.

-(final) measurement results are determined by the coordinator of the course before the start of the academic year, and these rates are taken as the basis when evaluating.
+The effect of each of its in-year activities on the total annual success rate cannot be less than 10%.
+The contribution rates (weights) of the results of the semester/year-in-year and end-of-year (final) measurement results are determined by the coordinator of the course before the start of the academic year, and these rates are taken as the basis when evaluating.
 The contribution of the exams determined in the semester/year evaluation to the success grade is at least 40%.
 The contribution of the semester/end-of-year exam to the success grade is at least 40%.
 The institution that applies the relative evaluation method in determining the success grade adopts the SAU Relative Evaluation Directive.